 Dial 2-1-1 or call 1-888-865-9903

-Dial 2-1-1 from anywhere in Sangamon or Menard County and you will reach a highly-trained call specialist who will assess your needs and provide referrals to the resources in your community.
+Dial 2-1-1 from anywhere in Sangamon or Menard Counties and you will reach a highly-trained call specialist who will assess your needs and provide referrals to the resources in your community.
 Every day, call specialists help callers find assistance for complex issues such as financial problems, substance abuse and suicide prevention and for simpler issues such as finding volunteer opportunities and donation options.
 2-1-1 is available 24 hours a day every day of the year.
 Multilingual assistance and TDD access is also available.

 2-1-1 enables people to get help or give help.